Note

 )

-# Initializing Groundedness and Groundedness Pro evaluators
+# Initialize the Groundedness and Groundedness Pro evaluators:

 groundedness_eval = GroundednessEvaluator(model_config)